glotzerlab/signac-docs/docs/source/recipes.rst

   1. How to run and submit MPI operations.
   2. How to adjust your submit script.
-  3. How to submit a bundle of operations to a cluster
+  3. How to submit a bundle of operations to a cluster.
   4. How to synchronize between two different compute environments.
+  5. How to use a docker/singularity container.